arpibb/bp-tattoo-scene/README.md

-This is a project for a friend.
+This is a project was meant to be a very simple site for a tattoo artist friend of mine.

-Learning stuff from here:
+A list of 'ignorant' tattoo artist in Budapest with tag filtering.

+Built with Gatsby + NetlifyCMS.

+This is a list of resources that helped me when I gout stuck:

+Gatsby + NetlifyCMS
 https://www.frontendstumbles.com/gatsby-and-netlify-cms-tutorial/

-and here:
 https://www.frontendstumbles.com/using-gatsby-image-with-netlify-cms/

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1dc21b04-c224-43be-bffd-f2be14123d46/deploy-status)](https://app.netlify.com/sites/bp-tattoo-scene/deploys)